mason-chase/crud-test-dotnet/readme.md

 ### Storage (Must)

-- Store the phone number in a database with minimized space storage (choose varchar, or `ulong` whichever store less space).
+- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `ulong` whichever store less space).

 ## Nice to do:
 - Blazor Web.